phanumat/Documentation/smartapp-web-services-developers-guide/smartapp.rst

 Request body parameters
 ^^^^^^^^^^^^^^^^^^^^^^^

-SmartThings supports JSON or XML request body parameters.
+PEA HiVE supports JSON or XML request body parameters.
 They can be accessed via ``request.JSON`` and ``request.XML``:

 .. code-block:: groovy